resa89/pridentifier/README.md

 ## Acknowledgment
-This Pridentifer application was developed in close collaboration with Rolf Fauser from the Hochschule für Polizei Baden-Württemberg in Germany.
-The research idea came into being at the University for Applied Sciences Konstanz within a studies project of Theresa Kocher and Sabrina Hock.
-This research project was supervised by Prof. Dr. Matthias Franz from the Institute for Optical Systems in Konstanz.
+This Pridentifer application was developed in close collaboration with **Rolf Fauser** from the *Hochschule für Polizei Baden-Württemberg* in Germany.
+The research idea came into being at the *University for Applied Sciences Konstanz* within a studies project of **Theresa Kocher** and **Sabrina Hock**.
+This research project was supervised by **Prof. Dr. Matthias Franz** from the *Institute for Optical Systems* in Konstanz.

-The European Document Experts Working Group (EDEWG) of the European Network of Forensic Science Institutes (ENFSI) have been supporting the development of the Pridentifier for years.
+The *European Document Experts Working Group (EDEWG)* of the *European Network of Forensic Science Institutes (ENFSI)* have been supporting the development of the Pridentifier for years.
 Previous projects and partial results of the Pridentifer project were presented at their conferences in Ankara 2014, Frankfurt a.
 M. 2016 and in Lisbon 2018.
 In 2018 the EDEWG promoted the productive development of this Pridentifier which was only a prototype in a research context before.
 That's why as from now, the Pridentifer Application can be used as it is.

 I'd like to say a big thank you to all institutions and persons given above.